Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Advantages and Limitations

 \subsubsection{Latency}

-Writing new blocks on-chain (on the public blockchain) is quite slow and completely infeasible for being adopted in real-time applications \cite{khan2021systematic}.
-For instance, in terms of the most popular cryptocurrency, the required time for establishing a new block in the Bitcoin network is 10 minutes on average, making it limited to processing up to 7 transactions per second.
-The same scalability limit lies ahead of the second generation of blockchain systems like Ethereum with a limit of 15 transactions per second.
-As a result, those biometric applications which rely on real-time responses, like the majority of verification or identity management systems, are ruled out from integrating with these blockchain networks.
-Off-chain storage has also been proposed to solve the latency problem \cite{Ref9}.
-In this case, IPFS can address the content quicker, more reliably, and more accessible by locating the stored data using the information of the file.
-Although using off-chain storage is beneficial in comparison with on-chain blockchains in terms of addressing latency problems, it still limits some biometric applications like the drawbacks we already mentioned for storage issues.
+Writing new blocks on-chain is quite slow and completely infeasible for being adopted in real-time applications.
+For example, in terms of the most popular cryptocurrency, the required time to establish a new block in the Bitcoin network is 10 minutes on average, making it limited to processing up to 7 transactions per second.
+The same scalability limit lies ahead of the second generation of blockchain systems such as Ethereum with a limit of 15 transactions per second.
+As a result, biometric applications that require real-time responses, such as most verification and identity management systems, cannot integrate with these blockchain networks.
+To address this issue, next-generation blockchain networks overcoming these limitations should be developed.
+Off-chain storage has also been proposed to mitigate the latency problem \cite{Ref9}.
+In this case, IPFS can retrieve the stored content more quickly and reliably by locating it through its file information.
+Although off-chain storage helps reduce latency compared to on-chain solutions, it still imposes limitations on certain biometric applications (e.g., biometric authentication, surveillance, e-commerce), particularly similar to the storage challenges previously mentioned.